ChoGGi/SurvivingMars_CheatMods/Map Locations/README.md

 Only shows first 12 breakthroughs: Anything higher than that isn't guaranteed.

-The first 4 are planetary anomalies, if you have BB then you need to use my Fix Bugs mod on a new game or ignore them.
+The first 4 are planetary anomalies, if you have BB then you need to use my Fix Bugs mod on new games or ignore them.

 Tools that use this data: